Birdwatching Year Round

 The Delaware Bay is a unique habitat providing a wealth of birdwatching opportunities.
 But what are you likely to see?

-We recently asked two Bay birdwatching experts for their advice on best times and tips to enjoy birding either while on the Ferry or the shores of the Delaware Bay.
+We asked two Bay birdwatching experts for their advice on best times and tips to enjoy birding either while on the Ferry or the shores of the Delaware Bay.
 Thanks to Scott Barnes who oversees the NJ Audubon's Young Birds Club, and Bill Stewart, Director of Conservation & Community for the American Birding Association in Delaware for their insights.

 Q: What type of birds are people most likely to see on the Bay?